Cyriaque Lamar

 My little sister is minding the probes.

-She relishes probe duty, for reasons I find inscrutable.
-She’s at the riverside with her retinue, eyes locked on the construction.
+For reasons I find uninteresting, Dorset relishes probe duty.
+She’s at the riverside with the builders, eyes locked on the construction, but she notices my arrival.

 Neither of us were born to mother, but only Dorset finds the fact hilarious.

-Behold, a vestigial wart: foul in her design, agony in her wake, venom in her piss.
+Behold a malignant wart: agony in her wake, venom in her piss.

 Tell me something I don’t know, she lilts.